damien5314/JourneyMapWaypointImportTool/README.md

 ## Usage
 **Back up your `.minecraft` folder before running anything.
 I am not liable for any corrupted worlds or configs as a result of running this script.**

+This program requires Java installed on your machine to run.
+If you're playing Minecraft with these mods, that should already be the case.

 Download the tool from the [releases page](https://github.com/damien5314/JourneyMapWaypointImportTool/releases).
 The ZIP file contains scripts for Unix and Windows.

 The application requires you to specify the waypoints input file as well as the output directory for the JourneyMap imports: